Polish Armed Forces (Second Polish Republic)

 Polish Armed Forces (Wojsko Polskie) were the armed forces of the Second Polish Republic from 1919 until the demise of independent Poland at the onset of Second World War in September 1939.

 History

-The outbreak of First World War meant that a huge number of Poles from the lands of the Polish partitions were forced to stand as soldiers in the ranks of German, Russian and Austro-Hungarian armies.

-In addition to these troops, Polish volunteer units were formed, fighting either on the side of the coalition or central states.
+The outbreak of First World War meant that a huge number of Poles from the lands of the Polish partitions were forced to stand as soldiers in the ranks of German, Russian and Austro-Hungarian armies.In addition to these troops, Polish volunteer units were formed to fight either on the side of the coalition or central states.

-A branch of 'Bajonians' was established in France, and in Gorczynski's Legion of Puławy.
+A branch of 'Bajonians' was established in France and in Poland by Witold Ostoja-Gorczyński (Legion of Puławy).
 However, these were small units.
 The first ceased to exist due to losses, and the second could not grow due to political considerations.